 Salt Lake’s diverse spirit and eclectic collection of hip neighborhoods has powered a cultural boom in the mountain and desert urban center.
 As a constellation of trendy, emerging neighborhoods, Salt Lake is cool in ways other than just snow and slopes.
-If you haven’t seen the new frontier of hip, these up-and-coming neighborhoods are taking it to the next level in the high-altitude haven that is the new Salt Lake.
+If you haven’t seen the new frontier of hip, these up-and-coming neighborhoods are taking it to the next level in the high-altitude haven that is Salt Lake.

-Salt Lake is found downtown, where a clean and bustling scene bursting with shops, restaurants, and nightlife hotspots serves as the center of your Salt Lake experience.
+Salt Lake is truly found downtown, where a clean and bustling scene bursting with shops, restaurants, and nightlife hotspots serves as the center of your Salt Lake experience.
 Downtown Salt Lake is full of unexpected surprises, with a steady stream of art gallery hops and festivals, a ripe and juicy Downtown Farmers Market and chic adventures awaiting you with the Salt Lake Brewery Pass, a handy mobile pass that let's you try some of Salt Lake's best breweries and brewpubs.

-Central City is where a college town vibe combines with family-friendly flair with an eclectic set of attractions for everyone—including dogs.
-Outdoor attractions are highlighted by the off-leash, dog-friendly Herman Franks Park, the outdoor art museum elegance of the Gilgal Sculpture Garden, and the playground, picnicking, and pools of the spacious Liberty Park.
+Central City is where a college town vibe combines with family-friendly flair and an eclectic set of attractions for everyone.
+Outdoor attractions are highlighted by the playground, picnicking, and pools of the spacious Liberty Park, and the outdoor art museum elegance of the Gilgal Sculpture Garden.
 Central City serves as the forefront of Salt Lake’s ethnic food renaissance with a range of international cuisine options, and a headquarters for mountain, hiking, and biking enthusiasts with lots of shops to help gear you up for extreme sports.

 One of Salt Lake’s oldest neighborhoods has been sweetened up with a 21st-century wave of vanguard shops, restaurants, and condos, but the Sugar House District still retains Salt Lake’s artisan flair.

-Sugar House remains the epicenter of the “shop locally” movement, with a diverse, eclectic lineup of art galleries, bookstores and boutiques in its now-booming business district.
-The centerpiece of the neighborhood is the breathtaking and scenic Sugar House Park, 110 acres of gorgeous rolling hills packed with bike trails, lakes and forest, all surrounded by spectacular views of the majestic Wasatch Mountains.
+Sugar House remains the epicenter of the “shop locally” movement, with a diverse, eclectic lineup of art galleries, bookstores, and boutiques in its now-booming business district.
+The centerpiece of the neighborhood is the breathtaking and scenic Sugar House Park, 110 acres of gorgeous rolling hills packed with bike trails, a lake and stream, and trees, all surrounded by spectacular views of the majestic Wasatch Mountains.